Thursday, January 2, 2025

 Beritha returned to the anxiously waiting mother and daughter in a high rage.

-“I declare,"' she said after exhausting her abuses of Lobo, “I will disguise myself this very evening and gain admittance into the servants' hall, where I shall be sure to learn everything you wish to know.”
+“I declare,” she said after exhausting her abuses of Lobo, “I will disguise myself this evening and gain admittance into the servants’ hall.
+At least there, I’ll be able to learn everything you wish to know.”

-Her plan was approved, and with the first shades of evening, she presented herself at the door of the basement completely disguised as a man.
-"The statue," as she now called Lobo, was doomed to be her tormentor everywhere.
+Her plan was approved, and with the first shadows of evening, she presented herself at the basement door disguised as a man.
+“The statue,” as she now called the frustrating servant who had answered the door earlier, was doomed to be her tormentor everywhere.

-“Good evening, my dear sir," said Beritha in the blandest deep tones.
-“We moved in a few houses down and like to form acquaintances among our neighbors.
-So, I have ventured here to introduce myself.
+“Good evening,” Beritha said in the blandest, deepest tones she could manage.
+“We recently moved in a few houses down and like to form acquaintances among our neighbors.
+I’ve ventured here to introduce myself.
 My name is Ashixandria.”

-“I wait your commands, Mr. Ashixandria," replied the unflappable Lobo, shutting the door behind him, and seating himself upon the stone steps.
+“I embrace your association, Mr. Ashixandria,” replied the unflappable servant, shutting the door behind him, and seating himself upon the stone steps.
 He invited Beritha to follow his example.

-“Do you not receive visitors in your hall or kitchen?”
+“Don’t you receive visitors in your hall or kitchen?”

 “I have no orders to that effect.”